 Brandable WebRTC for VoIP Providers

 With Telinta’s brandable WebRTC solution for VoIP service providers, you can enable your customers to make and receive calls using their web browser, without needing to install software.
 You can provide prepaid or post-paid VoIP calling via Telinta’s brandable multi-language self-serve web-based WebRTC portal.
-WebRTC is fully integrated with Telinta’s robust portfolio of VoIP solutions, so that you can offer WebRTC as a stand-alone service or as part of a bundle of services.
+WebRTC is fully integrated with Telinta’s robust portfolio of VoIP solutions, so that you can offer WebRTC as a stand-alone service or as part of a bundle of services, or part of your fully integrated offer for Unified Communications as a Service (UCaaS).

 - Voice Mail